Royal Belgian Sea Cadet Corps

-The Royal Belgian Sea Cadet Corps (Dutch:Koninklijk Marine Kadettenkorps, French:Corps Royal des Cadets de Marine) is a Belgian non-profit youth organisation whose purpose is to stimulate teamwork and discipline in individuals from the age of 12, while teaching other important skills and values such as first aid, navigation and linguistic skills, operating a vessel, military drill and much more.
+The Royal Belgian Sea Cadet Corps (Dutch:Koninklijk Marine Kadettenkorps, French:Corps Royal des Cadets de Marine) is a Belgian non-profit youth organisation whose purpose is to stimulate teamwork and discipline in individuals from the age of 12, while teaching other important skills and values such as first aid, navigation, and linguistic skills, operating a vessel, military drill, and much more.
 The organization receives support from the Belgian Ministry of Defense.

 Cadets are introduced to aspects of the nautical world and the military.
-The cadets are under the supervision of adult volunteers who usually organize activities, exercises and trainings and are also in charge of the administrative work within the Cadet Corps.
+The cadets are under the supervision of adult volunteers who usually organize activities, exercises, and training, and are also in charge of the administrative work within the Cadet Corps.
 Divisions meet every week, usually on Sunday, providing training and educational opportunities for cadets.
 The organization is nautically based but is both active on water and land.

 The Belgian Sea Cadet Corps operates a fleet of about a dozen small vessels, including a sailing yacht and several motor vessels.
 These are used for training at sea or on lakes and canals.
 A few times a year, longer cruises are organised either within Belgium or neighbouring countries, such as the United Kingdom and the Netherlands.

 No members of the Cadet Corps are required to join the Belgian military, nor is it required for the cadre to have a military background.
-Many cadets however, do join the military, law enforcement or are interested in jobs in the maritime sector.
-A remarkable number of the cadre are or have had a job in the military, law enforcement, maritime sector and medical or technical fields.
+Many cadets, however, do join the military, law enforcement, or are interested in jobs in the maritime sector.
+A remarkable number of the cadre are or have had a job in the military, law enforcement, maritime sector, and medical or technical fields.

-Although Cadet Corps in most other countries in a way part of their national military, the Royal Belgian Sea Cadet Corps is not.
-Despite this fact, the Belgian Defense Ministry frequently allows the Cadet Corps to use its bases, vehicles and equipment.
-During some national camps of the Cadet Corps, the Defense Ministry helps in organizing activities that are more military-oriented such as letting the cadets join in patrolling the Belgian coast with a patrol vessel of the Belgian Navy, physical training and obstacle courses, and ceremonial events such as the annual national military parade in Brussels on July 21.
+Although the Cadet Corps in most other countries is, in a way, part of their national military, the Royal Belgian Sea Cadet Corps is not.
+Despite this fact, the Belgian Defense Ministry frequently allows the Cadet Corps to use its bases, vehicles, and equipment.
+During some national camps of the Cadet Corps, the Defense Ministry helps in organizing activities that are more military-oriented, such as letting the cadets join in patrolling the Belgian coast with a patrol vessel of the Belgian Navy, physical training and obstacle courses, and ceremonial events such as the annual national military parade in Brussels on July 21.

 The Belgian Sea Cadet Corps is also a member of the International Sea Cadet Association and often participates in international exchange programs.